(Or, How To Be Comfortable And Stay Safe On Washington Trails)

 For example, as much as I researched backpacks online, there was no way to actually know how the different models would feel to wear.
 The staff at REI can measure your torso, know how adjust packs to fit, and have weighted bags of different sizes to load them up so you can see how it actually feels wearing them.
 Same thing with sleeping pads: You can stretch out on all of them to compare.
 There’s even an angled “mountain path” to stand on to test hiking shoes.
 Plus: If what you bought isn’t working for you, you have one year to return it, no questions asked!

 Backpackers talk about the “big three” items: your backpack, tent and sleeping bag (or “sleeping system,” which includes a pad).
 These are normally your biggest expenses, as well as the most important, and heaviest, items.
 I got my tent, pack and sleeping pad (and lots more), from REI.

 My other main channel for acquiring gear will come as no surprise and is, coincidentally, also based in Seattle: Amazon.
 Love it or hate it, it’s undeniably convenient for finding a wide range of items that would be difficult-to-impossible to get elsewhere.
-After watching a ton of YouTube videos on backcountry kit, I ordered a 20-degree down bag from, as well as some basic trekking poles, stove and pot kit, headlamp and water filter.
+After watching a ton of YouTube videos on backcountry kit, I ordered a 20-degree down bag from them, as well as some basic trekking poles, stove and pot kit, headlamp and water filter.

 Maybe the best thing about REI’s flagship store in Seattle is the Ranger Station, with real live state rangers who can answer questions about the backcountry and also sell the passes you’ll need, like the America the Beautiful pass for federal lands, and the Discover pass for Washington State government lands.